ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Transfer-Context ID:

 This is the unique immutable identifier (e.g. UUIDv2) representing the application layer context of a single unidirectional transfer.
+The method to generate the transfer-context ID is outside the scope of the current document.

-The transfer-context is a complex data structure (e.g. in JSON format) that contains all information related to a SATP execution instance.
+The transfer-context may be a complex data structure that contains all information related to a SATP execution instance.
 Examples of information contained in a transfer-context may include identifiers of sessions, gateways, networks or assets related to the specific SATP execution instance.
-Typically, a transfer-context may be retrieved from a Registry via an API3 call

 ### Session ID: